mohamed-services/mnn/README.md

 relu: pros (simple to compute, sparse, recommended overall) cons (sharp, dying nodes)

-leakyrelu: leakyrelu(x) = max(0.75\*x, 0.25\*x)
+leakyrelu: leakyrelu(x) = max(0.75\*x, 0.25\*x). note that this variant has a slope of 0.75 on the positive branch and 0.25 on the negative branch, which is different from the standard leaky relu that keeps a slope of one on the positive branch, it is equivalent to 0.5\*x + 0.25\*abs(x)

-hardtanh: hardtanh(x) = clip(x, -1, 1). recomended if you will quantize your model and will use fixed point arithmetic as it more compatible with a Fixed-point arithmetic by making the minimum and the maximum limit of the datatype the same as the activation function for example an 8 bit datatype will have 256 values from approximatly negative one to approximatly positive one and any lower or higher value will be clipped naturally by the datatype
+hardtanh: hardtanh(x) = clip(x, -1, 1). recommended if you will quantize your model and will use fixed point arithmetic as it more compatible with a Fixed-point arithmetic by making the minimum and the maximum limit of the datatype the same as the activation function for example an 8 bit datatype will have 256 values from approximately negative one to approximately positive one and any lower or higher value will be clipped naturally by the datatype

 elu: elu(x) = x if x >= 0 else exp(x) - 1

-modified elu: melu(x) = x \* exp( min(x,0)). melu is a variant of activation functions like gelu, silu, and mish but it is designed for deeper networks as it have better gradients flow compared to gelu, silu, and mish
+modified elu: melu(x) = x \* exp( min(x,0)). melu is a variant of activation functions like gelu, silu, and mish, its minimum is -1/e which is around -0.368 and it is smooth at zero.
+The intent is better gradients flow in deeper networks, but that is a hypothesis that still needs benchmarking, its gradient on the negative branch is exp(x)\*(1+x) which decays exponentially for large negative inputs just like gelu and silu do

 sort2: sort2(x) = reshape(x, [-1, 2]); sort(x, axis=-1); reshape(x, original_shape)

-modified norm: mnorm(x) = x \* abs(x / sqrt( sum( square(x), axis=-1, keepdims=True)))
+modified norm: mnorm(x) = x \* abs(x / sqrt( sum( square(x), axis=-1, keepdims=True))). note that mnorm is not norm preserving, the norm of its output is sqrt(sum(x^4)) / norm(x), so on an already normalized input every component shrinks and repeated application decays towards zero, treat it as a signed squashing step and not as a normalization layer

-Some models may perform better with a partial activation instead of full activation, for example you can apply the activation function on the first three quarters of the nodes and leave the remaining quarter as linear as it is just normalize it, because the network needs linear and non-linear information to be passed from layer to layer, so by keeping some outputs linear you improve the forward and backward data flow in your model,
+Some models may perform better with a partial activation instead of full activation, for example you can apply the activation function on the first three quarters of the nodes and leave the remaining quarter linear and just normalize it, because the network needs linear and non-linear information to be passed from layer to layer, so by keeping some outputs linear you improve the forward and backward data flow in your model,

 ## Split relu gradients

-Solving the dying relu problem
+Mitigating the dying relu problem

 (z >= 0, torch.ones_like(z), 0.5 * torch.exp(z))

+Note that this surrogate gradient jumps from 1 to 0.5 at zero so it is discontinuous, and that leaky relu or elu give you a similar effect without needing a surrogate at all.

-Return the normal unmodified relu gradients to the preceding layers or steps to avoid unstablizing them by the fake gradients.
+Return the normal unmodified relu gradients to the preceding layers or steps to avoid destabilizing them by the fake gradients.
+This doesn't happen by itself through the chain rule, it needs a custom autograd function that computes the weights gradients with the surrogate and the inputs gradients with the true relu gradient.

 ## Backpropagation through time

-We can use backpropagation through time without storing all the intermediate values in memory by using leaky relu and making sure that the weights matrix is Invertible
+We can use backpropagation through time without storing all the intermediate values in memory by using leaky relu and making sure that the weights matrix is square and invertible

+Note that this conflicts with the Layer resizing section, an axis that you resize with a dense layer has a non square matrix on that axis so it can't be inverted, so per axis you either keep it square and reversible, or you resize it and store its intermediate values normally, you can't have both on the same axis

-Recommended values for leaky relu alpha are (0.125 , 0.25 , 0.5)
+Recommended values for the leaky relu negative slope alpha are (0.125 , 0.25 , 0.5)

 In the backwards pass

 We reverse the leaky relu by multiplying the negative outputs with (1/alpha) to get the activation function inputs.
+For the standard leaky relu the positive slope is one so only the negative outputs need to be scaled, but for the two slope variant in the Activation function section you have to scale both branches, the positive outputs by (1/0.75) and the negative outputs by (1/0.25).

 Then we matrix multiply the linear layer outputs with the inverse of the weights to get the layer inputs.

 And so on step by step back in time.

 You need to store the intermediate values every 16 or 32 time steps to accommodate for the accumulated floating point errors.
+Note that the reconstruction error is multiplied by the condition number of the weights matrix at every step back, so the safe interval is a function of how well conditioned your weights are and not a fixed number, keep the matrix well conditioned or the reconstruction will diverge.
+This is the same failure that is reported for reversible recurrent networks [3], and that paper also shows a second limit worth knowing, a perfectly reversible layer cannot forget anything from its state, because forgetting destroys the information that the reversal needs, so a model that must forget has to store a few bits per step to buy that forgetting back.

-You can do the same with any monotonic activation function like elu.
+You can do the same with any strictly monotonic activation function like elu.

 You can also do the same with the abs activation function but you need to store the sign of the values in every intermediate step.